Most requestedHammam & Spa in Marrakech

 5 to 14 days

 Above the treeline, where the air thins and the world falls silent, the Atlas Mountains offer conditions for contemplative practice that are difficult to replicate elsewhere.
-Several mountain lodges operate structured silent retreat programmes combining Vipassana-style sitting meditation, walking meditation on mountain trails, breathwork at altitude, and optional journaling.
+Several mountain lodges operate structured silent retreat programmes combining seated meditation, walking meditation on mountain trails, breathwork at altitude, and optional journaling.
 The altitude, the absence of ambient noise, and the vast visual scale of the landscape conspire to quiet the mind in ways that seated practice alone cannot.

 Programme Highlights